josh-works/josh-works.github.io/_pages/projects.md

 [^other-reasons]: there's lots of reasons to live in Golden.
 The finances of it right now are ~strange~ expensive, bad for everyone, and probably you shouldn't try to live in Golden until it feels "cheap" and "right-sized" in meaningful ways.

 I tried many different small experiments, riding the trade-off between "costs little-enough" in time, effort, and/or money and "likely-enough to be of high quality/solve at least part of the problem".

-This constant evaluation of experiments and trade offs was made unavoidably visible when I ran for city council in 2017.
+For example, on a whim I ran for city council in 2017.
 I had long thought about making things different or better, and my understandings and experiences, and the context of the time, made that a fun use of time. [^golden-city-council]

 [^golden-city-council]: I told people, when they said "why are you running for city council?":

-    > well, I just finished a trade school, so i'm taking some time to get my first job, turns out the rules of the city say I'm eligible, and this is more entertaining to me than sitting on the couch in my boxers playing video games, not that there's anything wrong with that.
+    > well, I just finished a trade school, so i'm taking some time to get my first job, turns out the rules of the city say I'm eligible, and this is more entertaining _to me_ than sitting on the couch in my boxers playing video games, not that there's anything wrong with that.

-    I overall strongly disliked the experience, and found it to be extremely time/energy consumptive, even though I barely put time/effort into it.
+I overall strongly disliked the experience, and found it to be time/energy consumptive, even though I _tried_ to manage it's impact on my life.
 It felt de-dignifying to take the whole thing seriously, and I couldn't hide my contempt for the whole thing very well.
 For example, when reading an early draft of a campaign flier, a reviewer said "I absolutly, positively, would never let anyone ever see this.".
 I published it.
 I also was on a six-week climbing trip to the NRG during 'campaign season'.
 Anyway, my 10% haul on the election night is... not zero.

 I kept iterating.